Skip to content

 Setup timeline: 7 days to 5 languages

-Bashir and Farishta moved from 2 to 5 languages in one week, alongside normal day-to-day operations.
-The AI does most of the work, you just review:
+Moving from 2 to 5 languages is doable in one week, alongside normal day-to-day operations.
+Shopyai does most of the work, you just review:

 Add all products in your main language (German or Farsi, doesn't matter).
 Shopyai translates from any language to any.